apache/airflow/docs/integration.rst

 ''''''''''''''
  Azure Batch AI provides a method to run a docker container without having to worry about managing infrastructure.
 The AzureBatchAIHook requires a service principal.
-The credentials for this principal can either be defined in the extra field `key_path`, as an environment variable named `AZURE_AUTH_LOCATION`, or by providing a login/password and tenantId in extras.
+The credentials for this principal can either be defined in a JSON key file `key_path` or by providing a login/password and tenantId in extras.

  The AzureBatchAIHook requires a host/login/password to be defined in the connection.
 - :ref:`AzureBatchAIOperator` : Start/Monitor a new Azure Batch Workspace and Cluster.